Game-Theoretic Semantics for Alternating-Time Temporal Logic: Analysing embedded games

-\rnote{Edited.}\anote{ok} We will see that the value of $\rbb(\mathcal{M})$ is always a globally stable time limit bound for $\mathcal{M}$.
-We will also see that the regular branching bound is, in some sense, the smallest possible time limit bound that is guaranteed to be stable.
+We define the \defstyle{regular branching bound of $\mathcal{M}$} to be the \emph{smallest} cardinal $\rbb(\mathcal{M})$ for which the following conditions hold: \begin{enumerate}[leftmargin=*] \item $\rbb(\mathcal{M}) > \bd(q)$ for every $q\in\St$. \item $\rbb(\mathcal{M})$ is infinite. \item $\rbb(\mathcal{M})$ is a \emph{regular} cardinal. \end{enumerate} \end{definition} We will see that the value of $\rbb(\mathcal{M})$ is always a globally stable time limit bound for $\mathcal{M}$.
+We will also see that the regular branching bound is, in a sense, the smallest possible time limit bound that is guaranteed to be stable (see the claim of Proposition~\ref{prop:exII}). \begin{remark} Let $\kappa$ be the smallest infinite cardinal for which $\bd(q)<\kappa$ for every $q\in\St$.
+Since successor cardinals are always regular, we must have $\rbb(\mathcal{M})\leq\kappa^+$ ($\kappa^+$ here is the successor \emph{cardinal} of $\kappa$).
+However, in a typical case with infinite models, we have $\rbb(\mathcal{M})=\kappa$.
+In particular